nhsconnect/prm-practice-migration/guide/01-kickoff.md

 * Pre-book rooms for training / testing

 ## Additional topics for your Kickoff

-The Kickoff is a good opportunity to also run through the following:
+The Kickoff is a good opportunity to also run through the following...

 ### Common data issues, housekeeping and clean up tasks

 Ask the Target supplier or CSU to walk through any common/known data issues when migrating to the new system - these may vary from system to system.

-The objective is to identify any tasks that the Practice can start rectifying early and before the [Initial Data Production phase](/guide/initial-data-production).
+The objective is to identify any tasks that the Practice can start rectifying early and before the [Initial Data Production phase](initial-data-production).
 As time goes on, the amount of work the Practice needs to complete will grow, so getting ahead can ease the pressure.

 If you have access to a Data Quality team (possibly part of your CSU), involve them now.

 Discuss any housekeeping tasks such as…

 * The safe removal of old, duplicate, orphaned records or deceased patients that you do not wish to migrate to the new system.
 * Removing any unused letter templates
 * Removing  any unused data entry templates
 * Clearing down the practice inbox(es), outstanding workflows and all open communication tasks e.g. pathology, registration etc - as you approach the Initial Data Production day, you will want to have the least amount of tasks outstanding

-Now is also a good time to introduce the Data Checking tasks and what the practice will need to do during the [Planning and Preparation](/guide/early-prep-and-planning/) phase such as finding patients that match the test criteria supplied by the Target supplier.
+Now is also a good time to introduce the Data Checking tasks and what the practice will need to do during the [Planning and Preparation](early-prep-and-planning) phase such as finding patients that match the test criteria supplied by the Target supplier.

 ### Technical Survey and Hardware